 - Reduce workplace injuries

 There are also significant financial rewards participating in the SHARP program.
+Which is an excellent topic, especially since May is Electrical Safety Month!
 As a part of the SHARP program, companies are able to achieve reduced insurance and workman’s compensation rates.
 These better rates can be attributed to the elevated status that SHARP gives a company.
 Participation in SHARP shows that companies are willing to go the ‘extra mile’ for their employees.

 Also the SHARP program allows small business owners and management the ability to closely adhere to OSHA regulations.
 This helps prevent costly violations during an OSHA inspection.